goombalab/goombalab.github.io/_posts/2025-07-11-hnet-future.md

 ### It's the Wild West

-I have to emphasize again that creating the H-Net was a [fiendishly difficult design problem], and we still don't completely understand how a lot of things work.
+I have to emphasize again that creating the H-Net was a [fiendishly difficult design problem]({% post_url 2025-07-11-hnet-past %}#a-world-of-improvements), and we still don't completely understand how a lot of things work.
-I wouldn't be surprised at all if someone came out next week with a simplification of our routing mechanism that was better (well, I'd pretty surprised actually -- but I do expect it to happen at some point).
+I wouldn't be too surprised if someone came out next week with a simplification of our routing mechanism that was better (well, I'd pretty surprised actually -- but I do expect it to happen at some point).
 At any rate, there are so many new axes of variation, knobs to turn, and completely new directions to explore.
 Things are just getting started!